lechakrawarthy/Emotion_Detection_CNN/README.md

 ## 📝 Description

-This project leverages cutting-edge machine learning techniques to analyze facial expressions and detect emotions.
-It utilizes a custom-trained CNN model, implemented in Python with the Keras library, to provide accurate emotion recognition.
-Perfect for real-time applications and research purposes!
+This project focuses on detecting human emotions using Convolutional Neural Networks (CNNs) trained on the FER-2013 dataset.
+By leveraging advanced CNN architectures like ResNet50v2 and VGG16, and employing techniques to handle class imbalance, the project aims to classify emotions accurately and deploy the model for real-time detection in live video streams.

 ![Emotion Detection](https://github.com/lechakrawarthy/Emotion_AI/blob/main/description_emotion.png?raw=true)

-### Key Components:
+### 🛠️ Key Components:

 - **Custom CNN Model**: Trained on a comprehensive dataset for high accuracy.
 - **Face Detection**: Utilizes Haarcascades for detecting faces in images.